 This online course is designed to help develop educational technology leaders.
 In this course students evaluate, plan, and create educational technology-based solutions for learning environments while considering best-practices in technology integration.
 Participants will learn about topics in educational technology such as, future trends, government policies, professional development models, and evaluation tools.
-Prerequisite: EDU 6420, EDU 6430, EDU 6440, or Instructor permission.
+Prerequisite: EDU 6520, EDU 6430, or Instructor permission.

-Students examine the principles of Universal Design for Learning (UDL) and the related frameworks of Differentiation and Universal Design for Instruction.
-Students experience features of UDL in their assignments, including universally designed online learning modules, assigned resources in multiple formats, and choices for student-initiated projects.
-Students explore and apply a wide variety of technologies and strategies to improve learning for all learners in both K-12 and postsecondary settings.
+Examines the principles of Universal Design for Learning (UDL) and the related framework of Culturally Responsive Practices.
+Students experience features of UDL in this course including universally designed learning modules, assigned resources in multiple formats, and choices for student-initiated projects.
+Students explore and apply a wide variety of technologies and strategies to remove barriers for all learners.

-Master the essential basics of designing and teaching online courses.
-This fully online course covers both practical and pedagogical aspects of teaching online.
-As part of this experience, you will use the Blackboard/WebCT course management system to develop a sample course of your own design, including a syllabus, discussions, course content, and other components that are optimized for the online teaching and learning environment.
-The course will be organized into eight learning modules, each presenting two weeks of content.
+Covers both practical and pedagogical aspects of teaching online and in a blended format.
+As part of this experience, you the student will use the Blackboard coursea learning management system to begin to develop the framework of a sample course of your own design, including a syllabus or course overview, discussions, course content, and other components that are optimized for the online or blended teaching and learning environment.

 Provides an introduction and exploration of innovative technology resources and applications to support learning.
 Participants will examine pedagogical frameworks that integrate technology and use these frameworks to create plans and resources to support their instruction.